larycoder/internship/docs/report.md

 Acknowledgement \newline}

 \noindent%
 Firstly, I would like to express my thanks to my research supervisor Dr. Tran Giang Son for giving me the opportunity to do research and providing invaluable guidance during this internship.
 Secondly, my sincere thanks also goes to Dr. Nghiem Thi Phuong for her encouragement, insightful comments and hard questions during the research.
-Thirdly, I thank my fellow labmates, friends in ICTLab: Kieu Tran, Linh Loc, An Luu, Duc Pham, Trung Bui for the stimulating discussions and for all the fun we have had in the last three years.
+Thirdly, I thank my fellow labmates, friends in ICTLab: Mau Nguyen, Linh Loc, An Luu, Duc Pham, Trung Bui for the stimulating discussions and for all the fun we have had in the last three years.
 I also very appreciate to have been a student at USTH where all professors and staffs are always willing to support their students.
 Besides, I would like to thank the Unreal Engine and Sketchup community for answering and providing many valuable knowledge I asked during the research.
 Last but not least, I express my deep and sincere gratitude to my parents who raise me up throughout my life by their patient and their love.
 \noindent%
  \newline
 \end{otherlanguage*}